SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

+more here.

 ### Advanced Design Lecture Example

-During several years we used and developed around this material the following lecture whose description is available at [https://github.com/UnivLille-Meta/Miage23](https://github.com/UnivLille-Meta/Miage23)
+During several years we used and developed around this material the following lecture whose description is available at [https://github.com/pharo-mooc/AdvancedOODesignWithTDD](https://github.com/pharo-mooc/AdvancedOODesignWithTDD)

-The lectures length was 10 slots of 4 hours covering a mix of lectures and labs.
+The lectures length is around 10 slots of 4 hours covering a mix of lectures and labs.
 The level of the students was Master 1.
-Their level was heterogeneous.
+Their level is heterogeneous.

 The objectives of the lectures were: